malyalar/tx-chatbot/README.md

 ## Why?

 Why not use the [official ChatGPT interface](https://chat.openai.com/)?
-Becauce ChatGPT-web will allow more customization, and since it uses the commercial OpenAI API it should be more reliable.
-It's also *much* cheaper than ChatGPT Plus - at $20 per month, you would need to use *10 million* tokens on the OpenAI API for this to break even.
-Finally, since ChatGPT-web is open source, so you can host it yourself and make changes as you want.
+Transplant Chatbot allows for responses that are more tailored to your domain and practice setting, while still using the reliable natural language processing of OpenAI's ChatGPT.
+Transplant Chatbot, which is a modified fork of https://github.com/Niek/chatgpt-web, is also itself open-source and extensible.

 ## Development